Rolex Sea-Dweller: Diving records

-The design and actual availability of diving watches certified for more than 1000 to 1200 m is not solely explicable by practical diving needs.
+The design and actual availability of divers' watches certified for more than 1000 to 1200 m is not explicable solely by practical diving needs nor crewed deep diving experiments, because of the constraints set by physiological limits for fit humans.

-The diving depth record for actual offshore diving was achieved in 1988 by a team of professional divers of the Comex S.A. industrial deep-sea diving company performing pipeline connection exercises at a depth of 534 m of seawater (msw) in the Mediterranean Sea.
+The diving depth record for actual offshore diving was achieved in 1988 by a team of professional divers (Th.
+Arnold, S. Icart, J.G.
+Marcel Auda, R. Peilho, P. Raude, L. Schneider) of the Comex S.A. industrial deep-sea diving company performing pipeline connection exercises at a depth of 534 m of seawater (msw) in the Mediterranean Sea.
 They wore Rolex Sea-Dwellers.

 In 1992, Comex diver Théo Mavrostomos achieved a record of 701 m of seawater (msw) in an onshore hyperbaric chamber.
 He took 43 days to complete the dive.
 The watch used during this scientific record dive, where a hydrogen-helium-oxygen (hydreliox) gas mixture was used as breathing gas, was a Rolex Sea-Dweller 16600 with a 1220 m depth rating.
 Rolex used this achievement in advertising campaigns.

-The complexity, medical problems and physiological limits, such as those imposed by high pressure nervous syndrome, the accompanying high costs of professional saturation diving to extreme depths and the development of deep water atmospheric diving suits and remotely operated underwater vehicles in offshore oilfield drilling and production effectively ended the need for ever deeper, non-atmospheric manned intervention in the ocean.
-These practical factors make watch depth ratings of more than 1000 to 1200 m marketing curiosities.
+The complexity, medical problems and physiological limits, such as those imposed by high pressure nervous syndrome, the accompanying high costs of professional saturation diving to extreme depths and the development of deep water atmospheric diving suits and remotely operated underwater vehicles in offshore oilfield drilling and production effectively ended the need for ever deeper, non-atmospheric crewed intervention in the ocean.
+There are few organizations who have the capability to do saturation dives to even 300 m.
+These practical factors make watch depth ratings of more than 1000 to 1200 m marketing and technical show off curiosities.

 Experimental Sea-Dweller DEEPSEA CHALLENGE watch

 In late March 2012, Rolex announced that a new prototype diving watch was developed and is part of the Rolex supported attempt to dive the DSV Deepsea Challenger to the bottom of the Challenger Deep, the deepest surveyed point in the oceans.

 On 26 March 2012 the DSV Deepsea Challenger carried a Rolex Oyster Perpetual Date Sea-Dweller DEEPSEA CHALLENGE prototype diving watch strapped to its manipulator arm to a depth of 10898.4 m of seawater (msw).

 The experimental Sea-Dweller DEEPSEA CHALLENGE watch is designed to be waterproof up to 12000 m.
 According to the pilot of the DSV Deepsea Challenger, James Cameron, the "Rolex Deepsea Challenge was the reliable companion throughout the dive; it was visible on the sub's manipulator arm and working precisely at 10,898 meters down at the bottom of the Challenger Deep."

 The normal surface air filled watch case has a diameter of 51.4 mm and a thickness of 28.5 mm (domed synthetic sapphire crystal 14.3 mm) to cope with the water pressure at the deepest surveyed point in the oceans.
+It featured a date complication but not a helium escape valve, as the experimental watch was not intended for saturation diving.